ICanOnlySuffer/pspeedtest/README.md

 ## Usage

-Create a new test object with any of the following options
+Create a new test object with any of the following options:
 * download: (Integer Array)
 	* Sizes of the images to download
 	* Only values in [350, 500, 750, 1000, 1500, 2000, 2500, 3000, 3500, 4000]